Cybersecurity Awareness Training for Small Business: A 2026 Canadian Guide

 KEY TAKEAWAYS

-• Cybersecurity awareness training for small business runs CA$15 to CA$60 per user per year in Canada; most SMBs land at CA$22 to CA$35 on monthly cadence.
+• Cybersecurity awareness training for small business runs CA$15 to CA$60 per user per year in Canada; most SMBs land at CA$22 to CA$35 for a 12-module year.

-• Across Fusion Computing’s 40+ Canadian SMB deployments, baseline click rates of 22% to 28% drop under 7% within six months on monthly cadence.
+• Across Fusion Computing’s 40+ Canadian SMB deployments, day-one click rates of 22% to 28% drop below 7% within six months.

-• KnowBe4’s 2025 Phishing Benchmark records an 86% click-rate reduction at 12 months on consistent monthly training and simulation cadence.
+• KnowBe4’s 2025 Phishing Benchmark reports an 86% click-rate reduction at 12 months on a consistent training and simulation schedule.

 • Most 2026 Canadian cyber insurance underwriters require documented training plus simulations as a renewal condition; missing records trigger premium hikes or exclusions.